Piecewise deterministic sampling with splitting schemes

 and $T_i(x,v)$ corresponds to unfreezing the $i$-th component (we refer to \cite{sticky_pdmp} for a detailed description).
 An iteration of the scheme \textbf{DBD} in this case proceeds by a first half step of \textbf{D}, which is identical to the continuous sticky ZZS but with $\lambda_i$ temporarily set to $0$.
 Hence frozen components are unfrozen with rate $c_i$ and then start moving again, or unfrozen components move with their corresponding velocity $v_i$ and become frozen for a random time with rate $c_i$ if they hit $x_i=0$.
 Then a full step of the usual bounce kernel \textbf{B} is done for the components which are not frozen, while for the frozen components, that is $(x_i,v_i) \in A_i$, the generator $\cL_{B,i}$ does nothing and so the velocity cannot be flipped.
 So unfreezing is not possible in this step.
 The iteration ends with another half step of \textbf{D} in a similar fashion to the previous one.

 These ideas are more general than the two specific examples we considered and do not introduce further difficulties for our schemes.
-We observe that in these cases it might be useful to consider the process obtained with the splitting schemes as continuous time processes.
 Finally, notice that a Metropolis correction can be added following Section \ref{sec:metropolis_adjusted_algorithms}, and subsampling is possible following Section~\ref{subsec:subsamp}.